 "It has helped bring the Bible into perspective for me - the story of salvation actually became a real story."

 "I was hoping this study would assist me in my faith journey and answer some of my questions about my Catholic beliefs, and I was NOT disappointed.
 This study inspired me to do additional research on my own when questions about my faith arose.
 I am by no means at the end of my faith journey, but this study has encouraged me to continue along and has provided a framework of understanding to light my way."

 The St. Francis de Sales Greeters help make the Mass experience pleasant from start to finish by serving as a welcoming presence and as gracious hosts to our parish family and visitors.
 Greeters are asked to open the doors for those attending Mass and distribute bulletins to parishioners as they leave.
 All parishioners are encouraged to sign up for this Ministry, regardless of age.

 Families and adults who are interested should contact Sherry Otto at (847) 438-2782.
 Children who are interested in becoming greeters should contact Kathy Brady-Murfin, Director of Religious Education, at (847) 726-4850.

-The October - December 2016 Lector Schedule is available here.
+The October - December 2018 Lector schedule can be found here.